baryluk/dmt/README.md

 ## Limitations and notices

 Note that some features familiar from Python, are not implemented and not supported.
-They might be supported in the future, but that will require way more complex parser.
+They might be supported in the future, but that will require a more complex parser.
 Some examples are listed below.

 ### Line-end continuation: